Aljgutier/aljgutier.github.io/posts/DataScienceTopics/20210116forecastingPast_to_Present.md

 ## Simple models $^{1,2}$

 Table 1. provides a summary overview simple forecasting methods.$1,2$ For these methods and ARIMA methods (Table 2.) we rely on the Hyndman online text ([2]) as a reference and use similar notation.
 Simple models are useful for simple use cases and are often implemented in spreadsheets.
-\
-\
-Table 1.
-Summary of simple time-series forecasting models.

 <table>
+<caption>Table 1.
+Summary of simple time-series forecasting models.</caption>
 <tr>
 <th>Model</th>
 <th>Description</th>